thinkorswim app Charles Schwab rating

 • Futures and forex trading

 The TOS mobile app itself is free to download and use.
-Several useful tools and services are included with the app at no extra cost.
+Several useful tools and services are included with the app at no additional cost.

-You will not pay commissions on stocks and ETFs traded through the app, following Schwab’s standard pricing structure.
-Market data is provided in real time for supported products, subject to exchange agreements and account eligibility.
+You will not pay commissions on stocks and ETFs placed through the app, in line with Schwab’s standard pricing.
+Market data is available in real time for supported instruments, subject to exchange agreements and account eligibility.

-Trading on the Thinkorswim app is not completely free, since costs are tied to the products you trade rather than the app itself.
+Trading on the thinkorswim app is not completely free.
+However, any charges you may encounter are tied to the underlying products being traded, not to use of the app itself.
 Fees for options contracts, OTC-listed stocks, futures, and other products may still apply.

 • Watchlists are easy to update and manage